5 Tips to Prepare for a Disaster

 3. Keep an emergency kit.
 When a storm strikes, there may be limited access to resources we are accustomed to, such as electricity.
 We are often told to have an emergency kit stocked with water, flashlights (and batteries), non-perishable food, and important documents, but few people do.
 While it may not be realistic to keep an emergency kit year-round, if you live in a storm-prone region, it may be a good idea to put something together before the severe weather season begins.

-4. Emergency numbers/information.
+4. Keep List of Emergency numbers/information.
 We all know the universal number in an emergency is 911, but those lines can get overwhelmed with calls in times of widespread damage.
 Keep a list of numbers that will allow you to get necessary updates if a storm were to strike.
 You may also choose to have one point of contact outside the area who you can notify that you are safe.

 By: Addie A.